Spencer Steer Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The 7.4 strikeouts per nine innings compiled by the Athletics pitching staff ranks last in MLB.
+- The 7.4 strikeouts per nine innings put together by the Athletics pitching staff ranks last in MLB.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (8.05).
+- The Athletics' 7.86 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to give up 48 total home runs at a rate of 1.8 per game (most in the league).
+- Athletics pitchers combine to allow 49 total home runs at a rate of 1.8 per game (most in baseball).

-- Muller (0-2 with a 7.23 ERA and 17 strikeouts in 23 2/3 innings pitched) makes the start for the Athletics, his sixth of the season.
+- Waldichuk gets the start for the Athletics, his sixth of the season.
+He is 0-2 with a 7.82 ERA and 18 strikeouts in 25 1/3 innings pitched.

-- The lefty's most recent appearance came on Sunday against the Texas Rangers, when he went five innings, surrendering four earned runs while giving up seven hits.
+- The left-hander's last time out was on Tuesday against the Los Angeles Angels, when he went 5 1/3 innings, surrendering five earned runs while allowing six hits.

-- The 25-year-old has a 7.23 ERA and 6.5 strikeouts per nine innings across five games this season, while giving up a batting average of .347 to his opponents.
+- In five games this season, the 25-year-old has an ERA of 7.82, with 6.4 strikeouts per nine innings.
+Opponents are hitting .317 against him.

 © 2023 Data Skrive.
 All rights reserved.